Chapter 10

 Let us notice the following verse,

-41-42 … Knowing that the majority of people living in Jerusalem would reject Him and bring judgement upon themselves, Jesus mourns and cries over them.
+41-42 … Knowing that the majority of people living in Jerusalem would reject Him and bring judgement upon themselves, Jesus mourned and cried over them.

 43-44 …Jesus foretold that because of their rejection of Him the city will be destroyed.
-This was fulfilled by the Roman army under the authority of General Titus in 70 AD.
+This prophecy was fulfilled in 70 AD by the Roman army under the authority of General Titus.

-An example of Paul's concern for his lost Jewish brethren is given to us in,
+An example of Paul's concern for his lost Jewish brethren is given to in,

 Romans 9:1-4